 Think Lumens, Not Watts: Buying Light bulbs in the 21st Century

-When you're shopping for light bulbs, compare lumens to be sure you're getting the amount of light, or level of brightness, you want.
+When you're shopping for LED light bulbs, compare lumens to be sure you're getting the amount of light, or level of brightness, you want.

 Think Lumens, Not Watts